proxy-wasm/spec/abi-versions/v0.2.1/README.md

 * returns:
   - `i32 (`[`proxy_action_t`]`) action`

-Called for each chunk of HTTP request body received from downstream.
+Called for each chunk of HTTP request body received from downstream, even when the processing is paused.

 Request body chunk (of `body_size`) can be retrieved and/or modified using [`proxy_get_buffer_bytes`] and/or [`proxy_set_buffer_bytes`]
 with `buffer_id` set to `HTTP_REQUEST_BODY`.

+`body_size` represents total available size of the body that can be retrieved, and its value will increment if the processing is paused and the body is buffered by the host and not forwarded upstream.

 Paused HTTP request can be resumed using [`proxy_continue_stream`] or closed using [`proxy_close_stream`] with `stream_type` set to